-If they still refuse to co-operate, the member of staff will contact the headteacher, to try and determine why the student is refusing to comply.
+If they still refuse to co-operate, the member of staff will contact the headteacher or member of the SLT to try and determine why the student is refusing to comply.

 The authorised member of staff will then decide whether to use reasonable force to search the student.
 This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the student harming themselves or others, damaging property or from causing disorder.